ayazhankadessova/KidPaint_Network/README.md

 sent bucket data,

-i need to receive it in server, forward it and r eceive it in client - yes
+i need to receive it in server, forward it and receive it in client - yes

 client side: